Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 What happens in the gut – the mechanism

 This is not a trick.
 This is chemistry.
 Ion exchange, adsorption, selectivity by charge and size.
-Clinoptilolite has been doing this in the earth for millions of years – in the gut, it does the same.
+Clinoptilolite has been doing this in the earth for millions of years – in the intestine, it does the same.

 What animal studies have shown